Skip to content

 Screenshot 2023-05-09 at 10.37.18

 The media library pop-up will appear, where you can select the image you want to add to your column.
-After you've selected the right image, click on select media to insert the image into your column.
+After you've selected the right image, click on Choose to insert the image into your column.

 💡 Do you need to crop your image?
 Learn how to use the crop tool.